asterisk/documentation/docs/Development/Roadmap/Asterisk-13-Projects/Media-Format-Rewrite.md

----

----
+!!! note

-**Note:**  Since format attributes are stored in an implementation specific manner there is no API for getting/retrieving/clearing/etc attributes.
+    Since format attributes are stored in an implementation specific manner there is no API for getting/retrieving/clearing/etc attributes.

----
+[//]: # (end-note)

 ### Format Capabilities Usage